bcookson/CSC2552FinalProjectCode/README.md

 get_world_infos.py - calculates the average non-Toronto user misinformation score for each day in 2022, and writes them to the file world_info_scores.csv

+get_domain_rankings/domain_scrape.py + get_domain_rankings/generate_full_domain_list.py - use these files to scape mediabiasfactchack.com to get the trustworthiness and bias ratings for each domain in the dataset.

 **To generate a regression result:**

 Go to the "generate_figures" and go to the regression you would like to generate.
-Run the "toronto_domain_list.py" file, this will generate a file containing all interactions of each Toronto user for each day.
+Run the "toronto_domain_list.py" file, this will generate a file containing all interactions of each Toronto user for each day for the user bias group relevent to the regression.
 The run "generate_regression.py" in order to generate the regression CSV file, which can then be put into R or some other software to run the regression.
+In the folder for each regression, the final regression csv has already been generated, so you can go in and see all the rows.
+A full report on each regression is also included in regression_results.txt.